 Here’s what I know for sure now:

-The more we parents hover, nag, nudge, lecture, plead, etc., the less likely teens will take control and accept responsibility for their future.
+The more we parents hover, nag, nudge, lecture, plead, and punish, the less likely teens will do what we want.

 Scenario 1: Your significant other says to you, “Hey honey, don’t you think you’re getting a little chubby?
 I think you should eat less and exercise more so you can lose a few pounds.
 If you don’t, you’re likely to wind up obese and with Diabetes.”
 And then he/she proceeds to send you lots of articles, wakes you up early to go running, gives you the side-eye when you reach for the bread bowl, etc.